kubernetes-sigs/custom-metrics-apiserver/docs/getting-started.md

 ```

 Next, you'll need to implement the methods that actually fetch the
 metrics.
-There are methods for fetching metrics describing arbitray Kubernetes
+There are methods for fetching metrics describing arbitrary Kubernetes
 resources, both root-scoped and namespaced-scoped.
 Those metrics can
 either be fetched for a single object, or for a list of objects by
 selector.